‘No-COVID’ policy drags on Hong Kong economy as cases surge

 And people living in Hong Kong, which was handed over to communist-ruled China in 1997 under a “one country, two systems” approach, are used to greater freedoms than residents of the mainland.
 Lock downs of single buildings or city blocks have raised vehement criticism.

 Regional rival Singapore faces a similar wave of coronavirus infections thanks to the highly contagious omicron variant.
 But it has opted for a strategy of “living with COVID.”
 That calls for very high vaccination rates and widespread testing.
-Unlike Hong Kong, which is requiring people who test positive to quarantine in hospitals or other government facilities, Singapore lets COVID patients with mild or no symptoms isolate at home.
+Unlike Hong Kong, which is requiring people who test positive to quarantine in hospitals or other government facilities, Singapore lets COVID-19 patients with mild or no symptoms isolate at home.

 So while Singapore’s health care system is not in jeopardy of becoming overwhelmed, Hong Kong hospitals are at 90% capacity and some have had to treat patients outdoors for lack of room inside.